 Fulfilling the promise of your work.

-Realize a major project (Thesis).
-Establish a decision-making process that is responsive to change, that you can communicate, and that can generalize to your practice after you graduate.
-Challenge yourself to develop rhetoric regarding that expresses the importance of your work in the world today.
+Realize a major project, the Thesis.
+Establish a decision-making process that is responsive to change, that you can communicate, and that can be generalized to your practice after you graduate.
+Challenge yourself to develop rhetoric regarding the importance in the world today.